-Our Reasonable Country of Origin Inquiry entailed surveying all direct suppliers of materials and components worldwide, which is approximately 800 suppliers.
-This year, with few exceptions, we required suppliers to use the detailed EICC Template, which requires substantially more effort, but provides substantially more information, particularly on smelters.
-Despite the additional effort required, particularly on smelters, we again received responses from more than 80% of our worldwide suppliers, based on our total supplier spending.
-Most of these suppliers provided data at a supplier company level or divisional level relative to the supplier, rather than based on the part number that the supplier provides to us.
+Our Reasonable Country of Origin Inquiry entailed surveying all direct suppliers of materials and components worldwide, which is approximately 850 suppliers.
+In 2016, we required suppliers to use the EICC Form CMRT, and specifically required version 4.0 or newer form.
+This required substantially more effort, but provided substantially more information, particularly on smelters.
+We received responses from more than 90% of our worldwide suppliers, based on our total supplier spending.
+Most of these suppliers provided data at a supplier company level or divisional level relative to the supplier, rather than based on the part number that the supplier provided to us.

-We rely on our direct suppliers to provide us with information about the source of 3TG contained in their materials or components.
-Our direct suppliers similarly rely upon information provided by their suppliers.
+We relied on our direct suppliers to provide us with information about the source of 3TG contained in their materials or components.
+Our direct suppliers similarly relied upon information provided by their suppliers.
 We reviewed the supplier responses against criteria developed by our conflict minerals team to determine which required further investigation.
 The criteria included incomplete responses, inconsistencies within the data reported by suppliers, and responses inconsistent with the 3TG analysis of our engineers.
-In such instances, we have worked directly with the suppliers in an effort to secure revised responses.
+In such instances, we worked directly with the suppliers in an effort to secure revised responses.

 None of our direct suppliers reported that their products contain 3TG originating from a smelter that supports armed groups in a Covered Country.
-Twenty seven of our suppliers identified a smelter facility that is certified as Conflict Free by the CFSI, a significant increase from three last year.
-The remainder of our direct suppliers either indicated that they did not source minerals from Covered Countries or that their parts and components are DRC conflict undeterminable, as defined in the Rule.
-Since it appears that a portion of our components are DRC conflict undeterminable, we are voluntarily reporting that our products are "DRC conflict undeterminable" for calendar year 2014.
+Approximately 550 of our suppliers identified a smelter facility, virtually all of which were certified as Conflict Free by the CFSI.
+A small number of our direct suppliers either indicated that they did not source minerals from Covered Countries or that their parts and components are DRC conflict undeterminable, as defined in the Rule.
+Many of our suppliers indicated that they had experienced an improved response rate from their lower tier suppliers to their requests for information as the conflict minerals law and its requirements have become better known and understood, and their responses now encompass more than 75% of their supply chain.